Author: Jamie Lewis – PGA Teaching Professional

 For those who don’t have the swing speed to keep the ball in the air, there are plenty of excellent shaft options to help bump up those stats.

-Overall this driver was a blast to hit and pushes the price/performance boundary as far as I’m concerned; however, it is really sensitive to off center hits.
+Overall, this driver was a blast to hit and pushes the price/performance boundary as far as I’m concerned; however, it is, on the other hand, really sensitive to off-center hits.

 For example, balls that are played a bit lower in the face will come off low and suffer a lot from a loss of ball speed.
-PXG did an excellent job optimizing the CG for this driver, which sits up towards the contact zone, BUT you have to make sure to hit it there to keep the face hot, and the club stable.
+Moreover, PXG did an excellent job optimizing the CG for this driver, which sits up towards the contact zone.
+Nevertheless, you have to make sure to hit it there to keep the face hot and the club stable.
+Furthermore, achieving this consistency is crucial for maximizing performance.

 Looks